 The Album: Black Knight

 From Miami, Florida.
 Great rockin’ grooves from the Cat Records label with a 1971 LP, and three singles that are still blowing minds decades later.

 2. Duane and Gregg Allman

 Not only did Duane and Gregg Allman cut sessions at Henry Stone’s TK Studios, they actually lived there for a couple of weeks at a time as they recorded demos for the Butch Trucks band 31st of February.
 One of the Allman Bros band’s most iconic songs, “Melissa,” was actually written by Steve Alaimo.
 Legend has it (according to Miami recording pioneer Howard Albert) that Tom Petty was in Miami messing around with them in the studio for his band Mudcrutch at the same time, though unfortunately no physical proof exists.
-Duane and Gregg’s recordings sat in the TK vaults till 1972 when they were released through Bold Records with several cuts controlled by Henry Stone’s Sherlyn publishing.
+Duane and Gregg’s recordings sat in the TK vaults till 1972 when they were released through Bold Records.

 1. Wayne Cochran